bennyguitar/libHN/README.md

 * use an online DB with the order of parsing and what parsing "tags" to look for so that if HN does change, nobody has to wait a week for Apple approval while their app crashes.
 * write an API that scrapes HN every few minutes, but that costs money to provide volume to every app that may use it, and I'm broke.

+**Features to Add**

+I'm thinking of adding these features as things go along, but for v0.1, I wanted a bare-bones HN specific library.

+* Mark As Read - use a dictionary and defaults to save PostId's so you can display to the user what they have/haven't read before.
+* Editing A User - save their about/email basically.

 ---------------------

 ## Apps that use libHN